pmean/build-website/text/05/MultipleComparisons-05.md

 must control this scrupulously.
 For a microarray experiment, this may be too strict.
-Instead you should focus on the ratio of false positives, V/R. A formal mathematical definition here is a bit tricky, because we can\'t allow even a small probability that the denominator is zero.
+Instead you should focus on the ratio of false positives, V/R. A formal mathematical definition here is a bit tricky, because we can't allow even a small probability that the denominator is zero.
 It turns out that the false discovery rate is equal to

 ![02j.gif not found.](../../../web/images/05/MultipleComparisons-0510.png)